kumom/radix-converter/README.md

 # Radix Converter

 This small tool converts numbers (integers or fractions) in radix 2 to 36 with arbitrary precision.

-Well...we actually only accept radix from 2-36.
-This design matches the specs of Javascript's `numObj.toString([radix])` or `parseInt(string, radix)`.
+This choice matches the specs of Javascript's `numObj.toString([radix])` or `parseInt(string, radix)`.
 Intuitively we have `a` mapped to `10`, `b` mapped to `11`, and all the way down `z` mapped to `35`.
 But what's cooler is that we are not only handling `Number` type inputs, which are limited to 64 bits, but also allowing arbitrarily big numbers including fractions.

 [JSBI](https://github.com/GoogleChromeLabs/jsbi) is used to ensure cross browser compatibility.